 The following describes our policy with respect to Provincial Assessments:

-- e.
-Cell phones or other electronic devices not specifically authorized for assessment purposes are strictly prohibited.
+- Cell phones or other electronic devices not specifically authorized for assessment purposes are strictly prohibited.

 - It is the responsibility of each individual student to be in the correct assessment room at the correct time.

 - Students who want teacher assistance must raise their hand and wait for their teacher to come to them.
 Should any student be found cheating or aiding cheating, the supervisor shall confiscate the assessment paper immediately.
 The assessment and any confiscated materials will be given to the principal, with a complete explanation of the circumstances.

 - The order to stop writing must be obeyed immediately.